BHIIKTOR/cw721-custom/README.md

-# cw721-offchain-randomization
+# cw721-custom

 The whole idea of this contract is to allow people to skip the two contract layout for usual token contracts in CW.

 It lacks things, like minting a random token instead of doing it sequentially, but this is a WPI (so far).

 The contract allows for three different types of storing methods:
-* store - 1:1 data storage (based on opensea medata)
+* store - 1:1 data storage (based on opensea meta-data)
-* store batch - 1:1 data storage (based on opensea medata) but in batch
+* store batch - 1:1 data storage (based on opensea meta-data) but in batch
-* store conf - and optimized method that allows to send the repetitive info once and the attributes for the metadata in mass
+* store conf - An optimized TX that accepts the repetitive info once and the attributes for the metadata in bulk

-It also allows to mint one token or mint many.
+It also allows to mint one token or mint in batch with configurable max amount.

 It also allows the new owner of the token to burn their tokens based on configuration and disallow the original minter to rebuy or burn the tokens

-## Quick list of features
+## Quick list of features (so far).

+* Batch burn and mint
-* Owners can burn tokens
+* Configuration for token owners to be able to burn tokens
 * Configurable denom and amount
-* Increasiable current supply but configurable total supply
+* Increasiable current supply and configurable total supply
 * Mint start date
 * Funds wallet
 * Max mint batch
+* Toggle freeze contract operations
+* Migratable
 * InitMsg store conf (see exameple below)

 ## InitMsg